codecapsules-io/codecapsules-docs/docs/tutorials/build-a-reader-mode-app-with-flask-and-redis.md

 Make sure you have these technologies and accounts setup and ready to follow this tutorial:

-- A text editor, such as [VsCode](https://code.visualstudio.com/download) or [Atom](https://atom.io).
+- A text editor, such as [VS Code](https://code.visualstudio.com/download) or [Atom](https://atom.io).
 - A registered [GitHub](https://github.com) account and [Git](https://git-scm.com) installed.
 - [Python3](https://www.python.org) installed.
 - [Redis](https://redis.io/docs/getting-started/installation/) installed on your system.

 ## Setting up the Project

 Now that we have all the requirements in place, we can set up our project.
-Start by creating and entering a project folder by entering these commands in a terminal:
+Start by creating and navigating to the project folder by entering these commands in a terminal:

 ```
 mkdir redis-queue-tutorial